UW-APL-EIS/vernamfs/README.md

 programs (echo,cp,etc).
 Any program which uses the open/write/close system call sequence can use the VernamFS.

-One unfortunate property of the VernamFS, and this is purely down to how FUSE and the Linux VFS subsystem work, is that no directories are possible under the mountpoint.
-We have to make do with a single
+One unfortunate property of the VernamFS, due entirely to how FUSE and the Linux VFS subsystem work, is that no directories are possible under the mountpoint.
+We have to make do with a single directory:
-directory:

 ```
 remote$ mkdir mnt/someDir